Mercury-Atlas 4

-Mercury-Atlas 4 was an uncrewed spaceflight of the Mercury program.
-It was launched on September 13, 1961, at 14:09 UTC from Launch Complex 14 at Cape Canaveral, Florida.
-A Crewman Simulator instrument package was aboard.
-The craft orbited the Earth once.
+Mercury-Atlas 4 (MA-4) was an uncrewed test flight within NASA's Project Mercury program, launched on September 13, 1961, at 14:04:16 UTC from Cape Canaveral Air Force Station Launch Complex 14.
+The mission's primary purpose was to evaluate the Mercury spacecraft's performance in orbit and to test the Mercury Space Flight Network.
+Despite initial technical challenges, Mercury-Atlas 4 successfully met its goals.
+The mission involved testing the Mercury spacecraft, specifically Mercury #8A, which completed one orbit around Earth.
+This successful flight provided important data and insights for NASA's Project Mercury, supporting the planning and development of upcoming crewed missions in the program.

+Mission overview

+Launch preparations

-There were a series of delays getting the Atlas and Mercury capsule ready as the postflight findings from MA-3 had necessitated extensive modifications to the booster.
-Vehicle 88D did not undergo its factory rollout inspection until June 30 and delivery to Cape Canaveral waited until July 15.
-Moreover, the flight was not going to use Mercury capsule #9 as planned, but instead capsule #8, which had been recovered from the MA3 launch and refurbished.
-Capsule #8 was also the last of the older models with small port windows, no landing bag, and a heavy locking mechanism on the hatch.
+There were a series of delays getting the Atlas rocket and Mercury spacecraft ready as the postflight findings from Mercury-Atlas 3 had necessitated extensive modifications to the booster.
+Atlas vehicle 88D did not undergo its factory rollout inspection until June 30 and delivery to Cape Canaveral waited until July 15.
+Moreover, the flight was not going to use Mercury capsule #9 as planned, but instead capsule #8A, which had been recovered from the Mercury-Atlas 3 launch and refurbished.
+Capsule #8A was also the last of the older models with small port windows, no landing bag, and a heavy locking mechanism on the hatch.

 A series of delays occurred due to problems with the Atlas autopilot, including the replacement of a defective yaw rate gyro.
 Launch was originally intended for August 22 but pushed back.
 Further delays happened when it was discovered that the brand of transistor used in both the Atlas and Mercury were prone to forming solder balls, thus the entire last week of August was spent laboriously repairing them.

-In August, the Soviet Union orbited cosmonaut Gherman Titov in Vostok 2 for a daylong flight, producing stunned disbelief in the US and paranoia in some quarters as Soviet premier Nikita Khrushchev proclaimed in a speech afterwards "We have launched Gagarin and Titov into space, and we can deliver a nuclear weapon to any point on the planet!"